matuteiglesias/journal/content/Dev/2025-09-10_Resolved_DBF_to_TXT_conversion_and_file_handling_i.md

 **🕒 16:00–17:15**
 **🏷️ Labels**: DBF, TXT, Data_Conversion, Python, Automation
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address and resolve issues related to the conversion of DBF files to TXT format and to improve the handling and classification of these files within the data processing pipeline.
+The session aimed to address and resolve issues related to the conversion of DBF files to TXT format and to improve the handling and classification of these files within the [[data processing]] pipeline.

 ### Key Activities
 - Identified and provided solutions for conversion errors due to unescaped characters and missing data for specific quarters.